Schwad/factory_bot/GETTING_STARTED.md

 end
 ```

-For factory\_bot to recognize the new strategy, you can register it:
+For factory\_face to recognize the new strategy, you can register it:

 ```ruby
 FactoryBot.register_strategy(:json, JsonStrategy)